markgbeckett/jupiter_ace/3d_monster_maze/README.md

 This port of 3D Monster Maze aims to exploit the capabilities of the Jupiter Ace's built-in FORTH interpetter, while reproducing the original game as accurately as possible, favouring FORTH over machine code whenever possible.

+At the heart of the game code is a 3D viewer, which is responsible for drawing your view of the maze as quickly as possible.

 There are two version of the 3D-viewer code: one (almost) completely written in FORTH; and one part-ported to machine code for extra speed.

 To switch between the two, edit the word PLAYMAZE, and replace the word DRAWVIEW (machine code) with DRAWVIEWF (FORTH version), or vice versa.
+The FORTH version is not fast enough, though is useful for illustrating how I build up the 3D view.
+Possibly, someone with more FORTH experience than me could speed the FORTH version up a little more to make it more usable.

 ## Playing the Game